OSXBasedAnon/advanced-ml-smart-layer/README.md

 - Hugging Face for transformer models
 - Facebook AI for FAISS and Prophet
 - The PyTorch team for the excellent deep learning framework
-- The open-source community for continuous improvements
+- The Python open-source community

 ---